sn3ha-dev278/wapt-simulation/README.md

 # Web Application Penetration Testing - Simulation

 A web application penetration testing report series conducted against a deliberately vulnerable banking application built on ASP.NET Core (Kestrel).
-This portfolio documents 23 findings across six vulnerability categories, ranging from Low-severity information disclosures to Critical-severity privilege escalation chains.
+It documents 23 findings across six vulnerability categories, ranging from Low-severity information disclosures to Critical-severity privilege escalation chains.

 The assessment was conducted as a practical exercise to demonstrate proficiency in web application penetration testing methodology, manual exploitation, and professional security reporting.